German revolution of 1918–1919: Contemporary statements

-Depending on their political standpoint, contemporaries had greatly differing opinions about the revolution.
+Depending on their political standpoints, contemporaries had greatly differing opinions about the revolution.

 Ernst Troeltsch, a Protestant theologian and philosopher, rather calmly remarked how the majority of Berlin citizens perceived 10 November:

 On Sunday morning, after a frightful night, the morning newspapers gave a clear picture: the Emperor in Holland, the revolution victorious in most urban centres, the royals in the states abdicating.
 No man dead for Emperor and Empire!
-The continuation of duties ensured and no run on the banks! (...)
+The continuation of duties ensured and no run on the banks! ...
 Trams and subways ran as usual, which is a pledge that basic needs are cared for.
 On all faces it could be read: Wages will continue to be paid.

-Lending himself to far too optimistic illusions, which the SPD leadership also might have had, the liberal journalist Theodor Wolff wrote on 10 November in the newspaper Berliner Tageblatt:
+The liberal journalist Theodor Wolff wrote – incorrectly, according to historian Sebastian Haffner who quotes him – on 10 November in the newspaper Berliner Tageblatt:

 Like a sudden storm, the biggest of all revolutions has toppled the imperial regime, including everything that belonged to it.
-It can be called the greatest of all revolutions because never has a more firmly built (...) fortress been taken in this manner at the first attempt.
-Only one week ago, there was still a military and civil administration so deeply rooted that it seemed to have secured its dominion beyond the change of times. (...)
+It can be called the greatest of all revolutions because never has a more firmly built ... fortress been taken in this manner at the first attempt.
+Only one week ago, there was still a military and civil administration so deeply rooted that it seemed to have secured its dominion beyond the change of times. ...
 Only yesterday morning, at least in Berlin, all this still existed.
 Yesterday afternoon it was all gone.

 The extreme Right had a completely opposite perception.
 On 10 November, conservative journalist Paul Baecker wrote an article in Deutsche Tageszeitung which already contained essential elements of the stab-in-the-back myth:

 The work fought for by our fathers with their precious blood – dismissed by betrayal in the ranks of our own people!
 Germany, yesterday still undefeated, left to the mercy of our enemies by men carrying the German name, by felony out of our own ranks broken down in guilt and shame.

 The German socialists knew that peace was at hand anyway and that it was only a matter of holding out against the enemy for a few days or weeks in order to wrest bearable conditions from them.
 In this situation they raised the white flag.

 This is a sin that can never be forgiven and never will be forgiven.
 This is treason not only against the monarchy and the army but also against the German people themselves who will have to bear the consequences in centuries of decline and of misery.

 In an article on the 10th anniversary of the revolution, the journalist Kurt Tucholsky remarked that neither Wolff nor Baecker were right.
 Nevertheless, Tucholsky accused Ebert and Noske of betrayal, not of the monarchy but of the revolution.
 Although he wanted to regard it as only a coup d'état, he analysed the course of events more clearly than most of his contemporaries.
 In 1928 he wrote in "November Coup":

 The German Revolution of 1918 took place in a hall.